Building Call for Code apps with AI

-Welcome back to the second publication in our Call for Code Technology mini-series where I identify and talk about one of the six core technology focus areas within Call for Code.
-You’ll learn about that technology, how to best use it on IBM Cloud™, and where to find the best resources to fuel your innovation.
-If you missed my first post about building Call for Code apps with IoT and Node-RED, you can find it here.
+Welcome to the Call for Code Technology Mini-Series where I’ll identify and talk about the core technology focus areas within Call for Code.
+You’ll learn about that technology, how to best utilize it on IBM Cloud, and where to find the best resources to fuel your innovation.

 First things first, if you haven’t already, accept the Call for Code challenge and join our community.